RosscoIMF/S.P.R.I.N.G./README.md

 Purpose

-The main goal of this app is to reverse-engineer a spring by determining its potential energy at different displacements.
+The main goal of this app is to reverse-engineer a spring by determining its potential energy at different displacements (compression).
 The app calculates several important parameters that can help you understand how a spring performs in an air rifle.
 How to Use the App: Step-by-Step Instructions